CoderDojo-Content/Advanced-HTML-CSS/en/layout-css-grid.md

-1. Let's look at the Attractions page.
-At the moment all the elements are displayed one after the other.
+1. You should now have a page where `main` contains three elements: one `article` and two `aside`.
+At the moment, they are displayed one after the other.
 You are going to make a more interesting layout by writing some CSS classes.
-The container you'll change the layout of is `main`, but you could do this with any kind of container, like `div` or `article`, or even the whole page `body`.

-2. `main` contains three elements: one `article` and two `aside`s.
-Give each one a new css class, and give `main` another.
+2. Add new CSS classes to `main` and each of three elements inside it.
     ```html
         <main class="attPageLayoutGrid">
             <article class="attGridArticle">